Mongolia

 Gratuities:

-Gratuities are not included in the cost of the package and are left to your discretion.
+Gratuities are not included in the package cost and are left to your discretion.
 For planning purposes, anglers can expect a range of 10% to 15% of the package per guest per week.
 All tips will be pooled and distributed among the entire camp staff.

 Non-Angler Activities: